JAX teams up with ALS Ride For Life to search for cures

 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 Most patients die within two to five years from the time of their diagnosis.
 In 2016 the Centers for Disease Control and Prevention estimated that between 14,000 - 15,000 Americans have the disease.
 Its cause remains unknown, and there’s currently only one FDA-approved, modestly effective treatment available.
 While a percentage of ALS is known to be genetic, the majority of the cases are of unknown cause.
 Currently, only two FDA-approved drugs are available and their effects are only modest in treating the disease.

-Cat Lutz, Ph.D.
-MBA, is the Senior Director of the Rare and Orphan Disease Center at JAX and oversees the In vivo pharmacology and efficacy testing at JAX.
+Cat Lutz, Ph.D., is the Senior Director of the Rare and Orphan Disease Center at JAX and oversees the in vivo pharmacology and efficacy testing at JAX.
 A major emphasis of her research is to generate new models of ALS and test potential therapeutics in using these models.

 “Research depends heavily upon modeling,” says Pendergast.
 “Drugs are developed and tested through the use of models.
 As a patient, I have tremendous respect and appreciation for The Jackson Laboratory’s work.”